elenderg/PAL-1000/instruções de compilação.md

 `Add an intermediate given the expression's type name and the rider's token's first.`

-`Add several fragments given "put_" and the expression's variable and "_into_" and the intermediate and the rider's token's first.`
+`Add several fragments given "put" and the expression's variable and "into" and the intermediate and the rider's token's first.`

-`Add several fragments given "divide_" and the intermediate and "_by_" and the term's variable and the rider's token's first.`
+`Add several fragments given "divide" and the intermediate and "by" and the term's variable and the rider's token's first.`

 `Put the intermediate into the expression's variable.`